Videos & Frequently Asked Questions

 BLAK = Medium gloss for rich black/dark gray color restoration

-GLOZ = Medium/high gloss that will enhance ANY color surface
+GLOZ = High gloss that will enhance ANY color surface

-Each have the same polymer and ceramic hybrid structure.
-BLAK is the choice for strongly faded black surfaces, and hold one advantage over GLOZ in that it contains a high level of UV absorber carbon black.
-BLAK can be used as a base coat followed with GLOZ to intensify the look, shine, and protective abilities.
+Each have the same polymer-ceramic hybrid structure.
+BLAK is the choice for strongly faded black surfaces, and holds one advantage over GLOZ in that it contains a high level of the UV absorber carbon black.
+BLAK can be used as a base coat followed with GLOZ or SATN to intensify the look, shine, and protective abilities.
 Each individual product can also be layered for a similar effect.
-Both have multiple UV block aspects and offer very similar qualities of UV inhibitor which help maintain polymer properties and part integrity by limiting polymer degradation in exposure environments.
+Both have multiple UV-blocking aspects and offer very similar qualities of UV inhibitors which help maintain polymer properties and integrity by limiting polymer degradation in exposure environments.

-A: Option #1 - At our shop we often do not use GLOZ or BLAK on smooth plastics like mirror casing, front grills.
-Smooth or non textured plastic will often look great by buffing with a strong polish or medium compound.
+A: At our shop, we often do not use GLOZ, SATN, or BLAK on smooth plastics like mirror casing, front grills.
+Smooth plastic will often look great by buffing with a strong polish or medium compound.

-GLOZ and BLAK will also work well on smooth plastics and is the 'easy option'.
-Apply light coats to cool surface.
+GLOZ, SATN, and BLAK will also work well on smooth plastics and is the 'easy option'.
+Just apply light coats to a cool surface.

-Q: Are BLAK and GLOZ safe for motorcycles and golf carts?
+Q: Are BLAK, SATN, and GLOZ safe for motorcycles and golf carts?

-Q: Best way to maintain the BLAK or GLOZ treatment.
+Q: What is the best way to maintain the BLAK, SATN, or GLOZ treatment?

-A: We do not recommend high Ph tire and wheel cleaners after application of BLAK or GLOZ.
+A: We do not recommend high pH (strong) tire and wheel cleaners after application of BLAK, SATN or GLOZ.
 You just will not need them.
-Low Ph car wash soap and soft tip brush or sponge will be fine for regular cleanings.
-If your finding it necessary to use a wheel cleaner for the rims you may want to polish the rims and seal with a ceramic product like RP.11, PR.12, or similar.
+Low pH car wash soap and a sponge or soft-tip brush will be fine for regular cleanings.
+If you're finding it necessary to use a wheel cleaner for the rims, you may want to polish the rims and seal with a ceramic product like RP.11 similar.
 This will inhibit contaminants from bonding and make cleaning very easy.

-Q: Best way to maintain the DASH treatment.
+Q: What is the best way to maintain the DASH treatment?

-A: Easy answer, water and microfiber is all you will need!
+A: Easy answer: water and a microfiber towel is all you will need!

-Q: What's the best way to remove BLAK or GLOZ?
+Q: What's the best way to remove BLAK, SATN, or GLOZ?

-A: If you have an area of overlap, you can use a small amount of ammonia with water and microfiber towel.
-The ammonia will quickly break the polymer bond which will allow for easy removal.
-Even just a damp towel will wipe off excess that hasn't dried yet.
+A: If the treatment is fresh and hasn't dried and cured yet, just use a damp towel to wipe off the excess.
+If you have an area of overlap or product that is dry, you can use a small amount of PREP or ammonia with water and microfiber towel.
+These products will quickly break the polymer bonds and allow for easy removal.

-If you want to renew the treatment on your tires, simply give the tires a hand wash with tire cleaner and/or 20% ammonia mixed into a general cleaner or water.
+If you want to strip the surface to completely renew the treatment on your tires, simply give the tires a wash with tire cleaner and/or PREP or 20% ammonia mixed into a general cleaner or water.

 Q: How strong are the D3 | RENEW PROTECT ceramics?

-A: They are the real deal.
-We now infuse ALL our products with one of our two ceramic blends.
+A: They are the real deal and water based for ease of use.
+We now infuse ALL our products with our two ceramic blends.
 Our hybrid blends consist of titanium and quartz.
 They are easy to wipe on ceramics with one year or better longevity.

 It is important to note that ceramics should only be applied to well-prepared and cleaned substrates.
 Applying ceramics over a wax or polish will greatly lessen the longevity of that ceramic.